PennLINC/grmpy2022/analyses/CurationProcess.md

 - Performed [thirteenth](https://github.com/PennLINC/grmpy2022/tree/master/analyses/Validation13) run of the group.
 All well.

-   Actions: Added ASL data in (copied over to GRMPY user from Aziz by Tinashe) the BIDS directory.
+   Actions: Added ASL data in (copied over to GRMPY user from Azeez by Tinashe) the BIDS directory.

 - Performed [fourteenth](https://github.com/PennLINC/grmpy2022/tree/master/analyses/Validation14 run of the group.